-Three part nutrient formulas, have in recent times become some of the most popular hydroponic plant feeding nutrients available, even though these rapid dissolving liquid formulas have been designed and produced with hydroponics in mind, they have seen great results in Coco and Soil based mediums as well.
+Three part nutrient formulas, have in recent times become some of the most popular hydroponic plant feeding nutrients available, even though these rapid dissolving liquid formulas have been designed and produced with hydroponics in mind, they have seen great results in Coco Peat and soil based mediums as well.

 The main disadvantage of using a three part feeding program is that the separate solutions will need to be accurately mixed together to achieve the correct ratios required for healthy plant development.
-If the formulas are added in the incorrect order or ratios, there will be an imbalance within the solution, causing nutrient lockout, which can lead to the plant showing deficiencies.
+If the formulas are added in the incorrect order or ratios, there will be an imbalance within the solution.
+This will cause nutrient lockout which can lead to the plant showing deficiencies.

 How to Mix